The Ultimate Guide to Units of Measurement for Gamers Who Don't Want to Be Hardware 'Noobs'

 - Loading Screens: The most noticeable difference.
 An SSD can reduce the loading time of a game like GTA V from over a minute on an HDD to less than 15 seconds.
 [39]

-- Minimum Requirements: Evolution is such that many modern games, such as Starfield and Cyberpunk 2077 (after the 2.0 update), now list an SSD as a minimum system requirement.
-Playing on an HDD is no longer a viable option for a satisfying experience.
+- Minimum Requirement: Evolution is so great that many modern games, such as Starfield and Cyberpunk 2077 (after the 2.0 update), now list an SSD as a minimum system requirement.
+Playing on an HDD is no longer a viable option for a satisfactory experience.
 [31]

 Section 4: The Battle for FPS - RAM and VRAM, the Unsung Heroes of Your Gameplay

-RAM is a high-speed volatile memory that temporarily stores data that the processor (CPU) needs to access immediately to run programs.
-[42] The best gaming analogy is to think of RAM as the character's quick-access inventory or workbench.
+RAM is a volatile, high-speed memory that temporarily stores data that the processor (CPU) needs to access immediately to run programs.
+[42] The best gamer analogy is to think of RAM as the character's quick-access inventory or workbench.
 The HDD/SSD is the storage chest in the castle.
-When the player goes on a mission (opens a game), they take essential items (game data) from the chest and place them in their inventory (RAM) for instant access.
+When the player goes on a mission (opens a game), they take the essential items (game data) from the chest and put them in their inventory (RAM) for instant access.

-VRAM (Video Memory): Your Video Card's Private Arsenal
+VRAM (Video Memory): Your Graphics Card's Private Arsenal

-VRAM is an even faster type of RAM located on the video card (GPU) itself and dedicated exclusively to storing graphics data like high-resolution textures, 3D models, shaders, and other visual effects.[46]
-If RAM is your GPU's general workbench, VRAM is your GPU's " gun holster ."
-It's where it stores everything it needs to instantly "draw" and render the image on the screen.[48]
+VRAM is an even faster type of RAM, located on the graphics card (GPU) itself and dedicated exclusively to storing graphics data such as high-resolution textures, 3D models, shaders, and other visual effects.
+[46] If RAM is the general workbench, VRAM is the " weapons holster " of your GPU.
+It's where it stores everything it needs to instantly "draw" and render the image on the screen.
+[48]

-The culprit behind smooth gameplay is " stuttering " caused by a lack of VRAM.
-When a game, especially at high resolutions like 1440p or 4K with textures set to "Ultra," requires more VRAM than the graphics card has, the GPU is forced to retrieve data from the significantly slower system RAM.
-This constant back and forth between VRAM and RAM causes momentary freezes , even if the average FPS is high.
-[49] A game can be running at 90 FPS, but with constant stuttering that ruins its fluidity.
+The villain of smooth gameplay is " stuttering " caused by a lack of VRAM.
+When a game, especially at high resolutions like 1440p or 4K with textures on "Ultra," demands more VRAM than the card has, the GPU is forced to fetch this data from the system RAM, which is significantly slower.
+This constant data exchange between VRAM and RAM causes momentary freezes , even if the average FPS rate is high.
+[49] A game might be running at 90 FPS, but with constant stuttering that ruins the fluidity.

-This creates a dilemma for gamers when purchasing a graphics card.
-Sometimes a model has a very powerful chip (GPU) but comes with a VRAM footprint that can become a bottleneck in the future, especially since the new generation consoles (PS5/Xbox Series) have set a high memory baseline for developers, which is reflected in PC ports.
-[52] Choosing between more raw power today and more VRAM for longevity tomorrow is a strategic decision.
+This creates a dilemma for gamers when buying a video card.
+Sometimes, a model has a very powerful chip (GPU), but comes with an amount of VRAM that may become a bottleneck in the future, especially since the new generation consoles (PS5/Xbox Series) have set a high memory base for developers, which is reflected in the PC ports.
+[52] The choice between more raw power today and more VRAM for longevity tomorrow is a strategic decision.

-Table 3: Memory Checklist: Is Your Build Battle Ready?
+Table 3: Memory Checklist: Is Your Build Ready for Battle?

 Source: Based on data from.
 [11]

-Section 5: The Internet Prank - Deciphering Megabits (Mbps) vs. Megabytes (MB/s)
+Section 5: The Internet Pitfall - Deciphering Megabits (Mbps) vs. Megabytes (MB/s)

-Herein lies the final confusion that plagues gamers.
-Internet speed, as sold by ISPs, is measured in Megabits per second (Mbps) .
+Here lies the final confusion that plagues gamers.
+Internet speed, sold by providers (ISPs), is measured in Megabits per second (Mbps) .
 However, file sizes and download speeds displayed on platforms like Steam, Epic Games, or in the browser are measured in Megabytes per second (MB/s) .
 [9]

-The Math of Patience: Converting Your Real Download Speed
+The Mathematics of Patience: Converting Your Actual Download Speed

-To find out your maximum theoretical download speed in Megabytes per second, the formula is simple: take your plan speed in Megabits and divide it by 8.
+To find the maximum theoretical download speed in Megabytes per second, the formula is simple: take the plan speed in Megabits and divide it by 8.
 [10]

 Practical example: